pipe-cd/pipecd/docs/content/en/docs/operator-manual/control-plane/installation.md

 ```

 You can find required configurations to use other datastores and filestores from [ConfigurationReference](/docs/operator-manual/control-plane/configuration-reference/).

+__Caution__: In case of using `MySQL` as control-plane's datastore, please note that the implementation of PipeCD requires some features that only available on [MySQL v8](https://dev.mysql.com/doc/refman/8.0/en/), make sure your MySQL service is satisfied the requirement.

 ### 4. Accessing the PipeCD web